Netflix/falcor/model.md

 By boxing the Array in an Atom, we cause the Falcor model to treat it as a value and returned it in its entirety.

 (Example of retrieving the entire array using a  model)

+Internally the Model boxes all retrieved values that have been successfully retrieved from the data source before storing these values in its local cache.

 #### JSON Graph Errors